Partial rotator cuff tear – Do you really need a surgery?

 - The theory is that tears in younger patients, high-activity patients, or heavy laborers would progress in size more than those in older patients, low-activity patients, or light laborers.
 This theory was shown to be INCORRECT.

 - 225 consecutive patients with symptomatic rotator cuff tears visited the researcher’s institute between 2009 and 2015.

 - Of these, 174 shoulders of 171 patients (average age 67 years old) who underwent at least 2 magnetic resonance imaging (MRI) examinations were prospectively enrolled in the study.

-- At an average 19 months follow up, tear progression was defined as positive when the tear size increased by more than 7/100ths of an inch.
+- At an average of 19 months follow-up, tear progression was defined as positive when the tear size increased by more than 7/100ths of an inch.

 - Of the 174 shoulders, 82 shoulders (47%) showed tear progression.

 - On average, the tear progression is 3.8 mm/year in length (about a 1/6th inch) and 2.0 mm/y (a little more than a 1/12th inch in width.

 The size of full-thickness tears significantly increased compared with that of articular-sided (closest to shoulder as cared to bursa side) partial-thickness tears.